Want to Improve Workplace Culture? Promote Friendships at Work

 4. Paint Night

-Whether or not you think you’re an artist, a group paint night is a fun experience to share with coworkers.
-It’s especially good for those left-brain number crunchers to step outside their comfort zones.
+Whether or not you think you are an artist, a group paint night is a fun experience to share with coworkers.
+It is especially good for those left-brain number crunchers to step outside their comfort zones.

 5. Company Party

 Summer, Halloween, Christmas, or ANY time is a great time for a company party!
-You could announce a simple potluck picnic, or the company could rent out a Food Truck for lunch.
+You could announce a simple potluck picnic, or the company could hire a Food Truck for lunch.

 6. Event Tickets